YunaBraska/gradle-java-fix/README.md

 ### Current limitations

 * The script is NOT tested on `windows` or `cygwin`
-* Can't u `sourceCompatibility` or `targetCompatibility` is needed
+* `sourceCompatibility` or `targetCompatibility` is needed in `build.gradle*` but the script cant resolve variables
+    * workaround: call the version variable like the java version e.g. `sourceCompatibility = JavaVersion.VERSION_1_8`
-* It's not installing any java versions for you (Use your IDE to download the right java version)
+* It's not installing any java versions for you
+    * Use your IDE to download the right java version

 ### Install to a repository